DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 In summary, this GAMS code sets up a linear programming model to minimize the total number of workers while satisfying the daily requirements for each day of the week.

 ## Linear Programming Model 3 in GAMS
 This code is written in GAMS (General Algebraic Modeling System) and defines a linear programming model to determine the optimal number of ads to purchase for two types of ads: comedy and football.
-The objective is to minimize the total cost while meeting the minimum viewership requirements from two customer bases: HIW and HIM.
+The goal is to minimize the total cost while meeting the minimum viewership requirements from two customer bases:
+HIW and HIM.

 First, the code declares two sets: `c` for customer bases and `a` for ad types.
 The customer bases are `HIW` and `HIM`, and the ad types are `comedy` and `football`.